pschudar/conversion/README.md

 - Length and distance: Meters
 - Volume and capacity: Liter
 - Mass and weight: Kilogram
+- Area: Square Meters
+- Speed: So few conversions, handles it in one function
+- Temperature: Celsius / Centigrade

 The project is small and tightknit, as such, defining a class or multiple classes is not a necessity.